 Davidson's bush-mallow is a perennial deciduous shrub found in chaparral, cismontane woodland, coastal scrub, and riparian woodland.
 Bloom period is from June through January.
 Elevation ranges from 185 to 855 meters msl (CNPS, 2013).
 The nearest of two documented occurrences of this species is located approximately three miles southeast of the project site (Occurrence numbers: 39 and 40) (CDFW, 2013a).
 The chaparral and oak woodland within the project site provide suitable habitat for this species.
+This species was not observed during the July 2013 or March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey, which was conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.